 Financing a New Ottawa Custom Home/Cottage or Major Renovation

 This week we share more of the information you may want to consider when seeking financing for the construction of your own custom home/cottage or major renovation.
 We spoke with two local mortgage experts, Debbie Davidson, Mobile Mortgage Advisor, CIBC and Pat Kavanagh, Mobile Mortgage Specialist, RBC Royal Bank, to gather some helpful information and tips.
-Every situation is unique; so this article is meant as general information only.
+Every situation is unique; so this article is meant as general information only and mortgage rules may have changed since publication.
 For advice specific to you and your financial situation, please consult a qualified mortgage advisor.